awslabs/amazon-s3-tar-tool/README.md

     It would cost a little over $0.1 to create an archive of 10,000 files

 The cost example above only prices the cost of performing the operation.
 It doesn't include how much it would cost to store the final object.

+### In-Memory Tarball Generation

+This mode works by downloading (GET) the small files and building the tarball in memory.
+The majority of operations in this mode are GET operations.
+The formula to estimate the cost of building a tarball in this mode is as follows:

+    (Number of files * GET Pricing) + (number of MultiPart parts * PUT Pricing)

+MultiPart Objects are limited at 10,000 parts.
+The following example illustrates pricing for a tarball with 1M objects and 10,000 parts in us-west-2:

+    (1,000,000 * $0.0000004) + (10,000 * $0.000005) = $0.45

 ## Limitations of the tool
 This tool still has the same limitations of Multipart Object sizes: